Q. I own mineral rights and don't know what they are worth. What do I do?

-Q. I am a public viewer of the numerous property ads on this site.
-I can only see property information but can't see the owner contact information.
+Q. I am a public viewer of the property ads on this site.
+I can see property information but can't see the owner contact information.
 How do I contact the owner?

-A. A viewer must be a Paid Subscriber in order to see complete Basic Ad details.
-Oil and gas professionals and investors are our Paid Subscribers - they are also the buyers.
+A. A public viewer must be a Paid Subscriber in order to see full Basic Ad details.
+Public viewers can only view selected property information.
+Our Paid Subscribers can view full property information and they are the oil and gas professionals and investors who are the potential buyers of your property.

 Q. I am a mineral rights landowner and I want to post an ad to lease or sell my mineral rights property.
 Is it free?

 A. Yes, Basic Ads are free for mineral rights and royalty owners for 365 days and can be renewed for free after expiry.
-You can post as many as you want for separate properties - all for free.
-If you want to promote your property, you can upgrade your Basic Ad to a Featured Ad anytime using our AdManager system.
+You can post as many ads as you want for separate properties - all for free.
+If you want to promote your property, you can upgrade your Basic Ad to a Featured Ad using the AdManager system in your account.

 Q. What happens after that?
 Do people contact me directly?